calebw2/calebw2.github.io/README.md

 The final dataset fed into the model consisted of 862 samples with 11 columns.
 The target variable of total base oil percentage was separated.
 This left the data with ten parameters to be considered:

-•	date: in integer form to account for seasonal ambient temperature conditions
+•	date - in integer form to account for seasonal ambient temperature conditions

-•	kettle: which of the nine kettles was used to process the batch
+•	kettle - which of the nine kettles the batch was processed in

-•	thickener type: in integer form, accounts for how different soaps respond to oilback
+•	thickener type - in integer form, accounts for how different soaps respond to oilback

-•	elco complex(?):  A boolean indicating whether a certain complexing agent was used that, in my experience, makes a significant difference in oil back response
+•	elco complex(?) -  A boolean indicating whether a certain complexing agent was used that, in my experience, makes a significant difference in oilback response

-•	base grease percentage (pre oil)
+•	base grease percentage (pre-oil)

 •	liquid additives percentage (pre-oil)